acm-uiuc/til/_til/unix/map-a-domain-to-localhost.md

+---
-# Map A Domain To localhost
+title: Map A Domain To localhost
+category: unix
+---

 Do you want your computer to treat a domain as `localhost`?
 You can map it as such in your `/etc/hosts` file.
 For example, if I have an web app that